 Here are a few foreign language resources available to students at IU Bloomington:

 - Chinese Flagship Program

 - Russian Flagship Program

-Study abroad is an important part of undergraduate education in an increasingly globalized world.
-Portuguese students often pursue language study and other coursework through the following abroad programs through the Office of Overseas Study:
+Study abroad is an important part of undergraduate education in our increasingly interconnected world.
+Portuguese students often pursue language study and other coursework through the following exchange programs:

 - Rio de Janeiro-CIEE semester program